 “Yes, but she’s very very old.
 Over 110 but we’re not exactly sure because there aren’t any records of her birth that anyone can find.
-Second, she’s losing it a bit, she thinks she even older than we do.”
-Annika turned to me and smiled, “you’re going to love this place, it’s a Swedish restaurant so the food is like heaven, the my mother used to cook.”
+Second, she’s losing it a bit, she thinks she’s even older than we do.”
+Annika turned to me and smiled, “you’re going to love this place, it’s a Swedish restaurant so the food is like heaven, like my childhood in Kvillebäcken.”

 We parked in front of Dansk.
 I sat in the car and blinked my eyes.
 Annika asked, “What is it?
-Is it the name, is says Dansk which means Danish but the owners are Swedish.”
+Is it the name, is says Dansk which means Danish but forget about it the owners are Swedish.”

 Asking for a table outside, we were shown to the same table where I’d eaten yesterday.
 But something happened here, didn’t it?
 Something weird, but I couldn’t remember, and my head hurt to think about it.
 I gripped my glass of ice water, then lay my forehead in my palm.
 When I looked up there was an elderly woman wearing a full length sable coat.
 Over her head lay a thin shawl.
 Reaching both hands up, she adjusted her shawl slightly out of her face so see me better.